profversaggi/mydrools_6.0_examples/README.md

 This is meant as an educational piece, please feel free to use it as benefits you, just drop me a note if you find it useful.

+A Listing of My Examples is below:

+* HelloWorld
+* Backward Chaining
+* CashFlow
+* Fibonacci
+* Golfing Riddle
+* Honest Politician Riddle
+* Shopping Example
+* State Example
+* Number Guess Game
+* Banking Example
+*

+Note: The kmodule you need to use is located in the src/main/resources/META-INF directory, ignore the other one.